akshaisarma/COMSW6111_P1/code/README.txt

 c) A clear description of how to run your program

-Similar to the reference, run the following from your CS account:
+Similar to the reference, run the following from the directory where you put all the scripts (NOTE: you must cd to that directory before running this command):

-<script-directory>/run.sh <bing account key> <precision> <query>
+./run.sh <bing account key> <precision> <query>

 , where:
-<script-directory> is where you put all the scripts (e.g., ./run.sh if you put run.sh in current directory)
 <bing account key > is your Bing Search Account Key (see above)
 <query> is your query, a list of words in single quotes (e.g., 'Milky Way')
 <precision> is the target value for precision@10, a real between 0 and 1

-For example, you can run this in CLIC machine:
-/home/yd2234/ADB/proj1/code/COMSW6111_P1/code/run.sh 'MWQrrA8YW+6ciAUTJh56VHz1vi/Mdqu0lSbzms3N7NY=' 0.9 'snow leopard'
+For example, you can run this in CLIC machine: cd /home/yd2234/ADB/proj1/code/COMSW6111_P1/code ./run.sh 'MWQrrA8YW+6ciAUTJh56VHz1vi/Mdqu0lSbzms3N7NY=' 0.9 'snow leopard'

-OR run by 2 steps:

-cd /home/yd2234/ADB/proj1/code/COMSW6111_P1/code
-./run.sh 'MWQrrA8YW+6ciAUTJh56VHz1vi/Mdqu0lSbzms3N7NY=' 0.9 'snow leopard'